 Or maybe you’re not sure about getting a Master’s, but want to keep your options open.
 It’s good news for you, too.

 Take Master's courses during your Bachelor's Program

-You can save up to $6,000—and finish both your Bachelor's and Master's in as few as three years.
+Depending on your program, you can save up to $3,300—and finish both your Bachelor's and Master's in as few as three years.
 1 The accelerated Master’s pathway gives you a great start on your Master's while you earn your Bachelor's.
 You take up to four courses that count toward your Bachelor’s program, and also transfer into your Master’s program.
 It's available in eight of our popular Bachelor's programs, including some program specializations.

 Take me to: